Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 The offset design of the cross, with the vertical part shifted towards the hoist, is unique among Nordic crosses and adds to the flag's distinctiveness.
 This design element is said to represent the Faroe Islands' position on the periphery of the Nordic world, yet still an integral part of it.

-Usage and Significance of the Faroese Flag
+Usage and significance of the Faroese flag

 Illustration of Jens Oliver Lisberg, the young designer of the Faroese flag, standing in front of a white background with a red Nordic cross and blue border The Faroese flag is a powerful symbol of national identity and pride.
 It is prominently displayed on public buildings, ships, and during cultural events and celebrations throughout the islands.
 The flag is particularly visible during Ólavsøka, the Faroese national holiday celebrated on July 29, which marks the anniversary of Saint Olaf's death.